scala-network/DefyX/doc/configuration.md

 Non-negative integers.
 The sum of `RANDOMX_JUMP_BITS` and `RANDOMX_JUMP_OFFSET` must not exceed 16.

 #### Notes
-Since the low-order bits of DefyX registers are slightly biased, this offset moves the condition mask to higher bits, which are less biased.
+Since the low-order bits of RandomX registers are slightly biased, this offset moves the condition mask to higher bits, which are less biased.
 Using values smaller than the default may result in a slightly lower jump probability than the theoretical value calculated from `RANDOMX_JUMP_BITS`.

 ### RANDOMX_SCRATCHPAD_L3
-DefyX Scratchpad size in bytes.
+RandomX Scratchpad size in bytes.

 #### Permitted values
 Any integer power of 2.
 Must be larger than or equal to `RANDOMX_SCRATCHPAD_L2`.

 #### Notes

 The default value of 2 MiB was selected to match the typical cache/core ratio of desktop processors.
-Using a lower value will make DefyX more core-bound, while using larger values will make the algorithm more latency-bound.
+Using a lower value will make RandomX more core-bound, while using larger values will make the algorithm more latency-bound.
 Some values are unsafe depending on other parameters.
 See [Unsafe configurations](#unsafe-configurations).

 ### RANDOMX_SCRATCHPAD_L2